Altos, Paraguay: Economy

-The Altos is known for the harvesting of pharmacological plants and coffee, as well as general agriculture, woodcraft, and the breeding of horned cattle.
+Historically, Altos was known for the cultivation of medicinal plants and coffee, alongside general agriculture, woodworking, and cattle ranching.
+While local coffee harvesting ceased by 2024, the processing and commercialization of coffee remain active industries in the town.

+The local hospitality sector, characterized by its traditional inns, attracts both domestic and international tourists drawn to the region's natural streams and hills.
+Reflecting its growing tourism profile, Altos was recently nominated for the UN Tourism "Best Tourism Villages" initiative.

 Tourism

-The church is from the time of the Jesuit Missions and in honor of its patron saint, San Lorenzo (Saint Lawrence).

-It is located in Heroes' Square in the center of the city.
+The local church dates back to the era of the Jesuit missions and is dedicated to the city's patron saint, San Lorenzo (Saint Lawrence).
+It is situated in Heroes' Square (Plaza de los Héroes) in the city center.

-Marshal José Félix Estigarribia's fatal plane crash was near the city of Altos, by the Aguaí Stream.

-The most important artisan production is the carving of timbó wood in the shape of animals, mythological beings and masks that are later painted with intense colors.
-The masks became famous as "kamba ra'anga", an image of the mulatto, used in the re-enactments of the battles between the kambá (mulattos) and the guaicurúes (natives), during the festivities of Saint Peter and Saint Paul, on July 28 and 29th in Itaguazú, located 2 kilometers from Altos.
-This is an important festivity of colonial origins in which are also organized games and prepared typical food.
+A prominent local handicraft is the carving of timbó wood into the shapes of animals, mythological figures, and masks, which are subsequently painted in vibrant colors.
+These masks, known as kamba ra'anga (representing people of African descent), are traditionally used to reenact historical battles between the kambá and the Guaycurú peoples.
+This colonial-era tradition takes place during the festivities of Saint Peter and Saint Paul, held on June 28 and 29 in the community of Itaguazú, located 2 kilometers from Altos.
+The celebrations also feature traditional games and regional cuisine.

-The route to access the city provides a beautiful landscape for visitors to enjoy, because it goes up a chain of mountains and looks down onto the Ypacaraí Lake and the exuberant vegetation surrounding it.
-"The Tukanga Route" is an outing offered by the Municipality and it is called that way because of the abundance of "tucanes" (toucans) in the area.
-The region is distinctive for its richness in natural resources.
+The route to access the city provides a view of the Ypacaraí Lake and the exuberant vegetation surrounding it.
+The municipality operates "The Tukanga Route," an eco-tourism trail named for the area's abundant toucan population, set within a region recognized for its natural resources.

 There is also the Saldivar Stream, located in a natural reserve with more than 4 hectares, 8 kilometers from the center of city.

 The farm "El Gaucho" has 4 hectares of abundant vegetation, with modern and comfortable amenities that recreate colonial times.

-The rural hotel "La Grappa" offers visitors the natural environment of the mountainous country, in addition to nights of Paraguayan and Latin American folklore.
+The rural hotel "La Grappa" offers visitors the natural environment of the mountainous region, in addition to nighttime celebrations of Paraguayan and Latin American folklore.